-Don’t forget to turn the cron job back on.
+- Turn the cron job back on.

 Processing the queue

 The preferred way to handle the queue is by processing it at a regular time interval.
-To do this, the following crontab entry has to be configured.

 */5 * * * * php absolute/path/to/magento/bin/magento indexer:reindex algolia_queue_runner

 php path/to/magento/bin/magento indexer:reindex algolia_queue_runner

-Processing the full queue
+Processing the full queue (not recommended)

 PROCESS_FULL_QUEUE=1 php path/to/magento/bin/magento indexer:reindex algolia_queue_runner

 Clearing the queue

-To clear your queue you can go to Stores > Algolia Search > Indexing Queue page in your Magento backoffice and click the “Clear Queue” button to remove all jobs from the queue.
+To clear your queue, go to Stores > Algolia Search > Indexing Queue in your Magento dashboard and click Clear Queue to remove all jobs from the queue.

-Additionally, you can also truncate your
+Additionally, you can truncate your

 algoliasearch_queue table in your database.